These are uncomfortable days for Saudi Arabia’s management and particularly for its omnipotent Crown Prince Mohammed bin Salman, referred to as MBS.

 The Qatar boycott

 This, on the floor, is poised to be resolved after exhaustive, behind-the-scenes Kuwaiti mediation.
 Beneath the floor, nevertheless, the issue runs deeper.
 In 2017, inside days of President Trump’s go to to Riyadh, Saudi Arabia joined up with the United Arab Emirates, Bahrain and Egypt to impose a crippling boycott on their Gulf neighbour Qatar.
 The rationale, they mentioned, was due to Qatar’s unacceptable backing for Islamist teams, amounting to terrorism.
 The UAE produced a file of alleged terrorists who had been dwelling in Qatar, however the nation denied supporting terrorism and refused to accede to the quartet’s calls for, which included reining in its flagship TV broadcaster, Al Jazeera.
 As with the Houthis in Yemen, there was a misplaced expectation that the Qataris would crumble and ultimately capitulate.
-They have not, thanks partly to their monumental wealth – Qatar sits on a large offshore fuel subject and has invested greater than £40bn ($53bn) within the UK economic system alone – and likewise assist from Turkey and Iran.- Why Qatar is the main focus of terrorism claims
+They have not, thanks partly to their monumental wealth – Qatar sits on a large offshore fuel subject and has invested greater than £40bn ($53bn) within the UK economic system alone – and likewise assist from Turkey and Iran.

 - How is Qatar dealing with its financial embargo?